Use Your Intuition

 I was able to finally divorce, after so much suffering and some great therapy.
 My heart voice became a great friend, and I stayed single for 8 years in-between my first and second marriage.
 Why did I take my time?
 I took my time to find a partner who resonated with me, someone my inner voice liked.

 Using my intuition led me to make better choices with boyfriends, friends, jobs, places to live, and how I would live my life.
 Listening to my inner voice has increased my self respect, and I became a more authentic me.

-I knew to choose a husband again that I had to have a criterion.
+I knew to choose a husband again that I wanted to have a criterion.
 I decided to write 30 things I wanted in an ideal partner.
 I took great care to think about everything I really wanted in a mate.
 I went big and put everything on the list in the positive.
 For instance instead of writing "no jerks", I wrote "compassionate".

 After looking at my masterful list I realized I wasn't half the things on the list that I wanted.
 So...I had a lot of work to do.
 I circled the things on my list that I wanted to improve and then made those my personal goals.
 It took a couple of years to actually become the things I wanted in a partner.
 It was worth the effort and time to make a list!
 I am happily married now for the past 20 years.
 What a difference it makes when you use your intuition and listen to your heart, and to digest what you want in life.

 Marla Stone is a former social worker and psychotherapist who specialized in treating Camp Pendleton Military Personnel and their families, couples and individuals with trauma and heartache.
 Marla is currently a life coach, professional organizer and decor and feng shui specialist.